mgifford/drupal-security/src/drupal.rst

 problems, some modules (or a version of that module) may become unsupported.
 This is also a security problem, in that you will not receive updates if there are security problems that are identified with the module.
-The Update module also allows you to get a daily or weekly email if there are security upgrades that need to be applied.
+The Update module also allows you to get a weekly email if there are security upgrades that need to be applied.

 Drupal's input filters are very powerful, but can provide a vulnerability.
 Don't enable the PHP filter which is available in Drupal core.
 Installing the `Paranoia`_ module can really help enforce this practice.
 The PHP filter makes debugging more difficult and exposes your site to a greater risk than it is worth.
 All PHP code should be written to the file system and not stored in the database.

 Another input filter that is problematic is Full HTML which should only be granted to administrator roles.
 Anyone with the Full HTML filter can craft malicious JavaScript and gain full admin access to any website on the same domain as the Drupal website.
 If needed, you can add some additional tags to the